 LaCima Inc. ("LaCima") is a Vancouver-based concept stage company developing a large format prismatic ultracapitor for use in micro-hybrid electric vehicles.
 Other applications include integration with lithium-ion batteries in hybrid and electric vehicles to reduce their size, weight and cost, and to double their service life.
-LaCima has secured a \$500,000 investment from Yaletown Venture Partners.
+LaCima has secured a \$625,000 investment from Yaletown Venture Partners and employs three people in B.C.

-Light-Based Technologies
+■Light-Based Technologies

 Light-Based Technologies ("LBT"), based in Vancouver, was formed in 2004 to explore the unique benefits that a controlled current of LEDs could bring to the burgeoning solid-state lighting industry.
 Using a truly novel, linear approach, LBT offers the simplest and most effective solution for multi-phase control of LED light sources.
 This technology can potentially produce whatever level of resolution is required for an unlimited number of outputs.
-LBT has closed a financing round totalling \$7.5 million, led by VantagePoint Venture Partners.
+VantagePoint Venture Partners have invested \$5 million in LBT, attracting \$2.5 million from other investors and supporting the employment of 11 individuals in B.C.

 Mingleverse Laboratories Inc. ("Mingleverse"), based in Vancouver, offers 3D meeting rooms that resemble real life meetings within the browser window.
 The Mingleverse Mingle Room service is a next-generation, real-time, voice, video and multimedia communication platform that allows anyone, anywhere to engage with others over the internet in a highly realistic and immersive way.
-Mingleverse has secured a \$1 million investment from Yaletown Venture Partners and individual investors.
+Mingleverse has secured a \$630,000 investment from Yaletown Venture Partners and an additional \$920,000 from other investors.
+Mingleverse employs eight full-time equivalent employees in B.C.